 If you use wild images, we suggest applying recommendation filters to align with the specific category of the item in context. - Studio Images: Clear images of the product against a clean background.
 The algorithm prioritizes recommending similar products based on attributes like color, texture, material, and style.
 Studio images typically yield better results.

 Note: By default, the model processes the image_url column in your catalog.
-If you want to use different images, contact your Customer Success Manager or Support for help with custom configuration.
+If you want to use different images, contact your customer success manager or Support for help with custom configuration.

 -

-- 8.197.234.165
+- 18.197.234.165

 - 3.127.189.219